rabiyatahseen/databricks-training/week1/day6/README.md

-# Week 1 - Day 5: SQL Window Functions and CTE Practice
+# Week 1 - Day 6: SQL Window Functions and CTE Practice

 ## 📌 Overview

-On Day 5, I practiced advanced SQL analytical concepts using Window Functions and Common Table Expressions (CTEs).
+On Day 6,I have completyed all the remaining baisic questions and I practiced advanced SQL analytical concepts using Window Functions and Common Table Expressions (CTEs).
 The focus of today's work was understanding ranking functions, recursive queries, running calculations, and analytical reporting using PostgreSQL.

 ## 🛠️ Tools Used